OpenDSA/OpenDSA/RST/en/CS3slides/VTIntro.rst

 .. revealjs-slide::

-* Access OpenDSA through a link to Canvas->Modules
+* Access OpenDSA eTextbook through a 2nd Canvas course shell (link from the course homepage)

 * Lots of visualizations, exercises